Get your Vaccine with RVNAhealth

 Community Clinics and Events

-Beginning in June and throughout the summer, RVNAhealth is working with the Danbury Health Department to bring COVID-19 vaccines to locations in Danbury.
-Both Pfizer and Johnson & Johnson vaccines are available to all those age 12 and up.
+RVNAhealth is working with the Danbury Health Department to bring COVID-19 vaccines to locations in Danbury.
+Pfizer vaccines are available to all those age 12 and up and Johnson & Johnson vaccines are available to all those age 18 and up.
 RVNAhealth vaccine nurses speak English, Spanish and Portuguese.

 C-Town, 45 North Street, Danbury